web3privacy/news/data/2026/week08.md

 Good Monday, friends of privacy!

-It's a pleasure to see so many new projects and proposals coming up, showing that privacy is not only needed, but also booming and beutiful.
+It's a pleasure to see so many new projects and proposals coming up, showing that privacy is not only needed, but also booming and beautiful.

 This week we saw quite a few accomplishments for tools, fun events and insightful speeches.
 What caught our attention most was rebrand of Zashi to ZODL.